AdaCore/training_material/courses/ada_essentials/146_storage_pools/02-storage_pools.rst

   * :ada:`Finalization` objects call primitives on construction, destruction, and modification
   * :ada:`Limited_Controlled` makes the type :ada:`limited`

+* Is an :ada:`abstract` type

+  * You must create your own type derived from :ada:`Root_Storage_Pool`
+  * You must create versions of each of the primitive subprograms (shown on the next slide)

 --------------------------
 Storage Pool Subprograms
 --------------------------